 3] Clean Environment:-

-Make sure your elderly parents live in clean and hygienic environment.
+Make sure your elderly parents live in a clean and hygienic environment.
 Clean frequently touched surfaces in your home often, including mobility and medical equipment used by your loved one, such as walkers, canes and handrails.

 4] Develop Care Plan:-

-Families should care for their loved one at home because of the coronavirus outbreak; a care plan needs to be in place to ensure that the same level of medical attention is available.
+Families should care for their loved ones at home because of the coronavirus outbreak; a care plan needs to be in place to ensure that the same level of medical attention is available.
 Make a care plan with your caregiver and how you can stay connected via phone calls.
 Determine who can provide you care when your caregiver is sick.
-Make plan if there is an outbreak.
+Make a plan if there is an outbreak.

 5] Basic Health:-

-It is always important to remember your health basics for a strong mind and body, maintain a healthy lifestyle, which includes engaging in moderate exercise, keeping a healthy diet and getting regular sleep.
+It is always important to remember your health basics for a strong mind and body, maintain a healthy lifestyle, which includes engaging in moderate exercise, keeping a healthy diet, and getting regular sleep.

 6] Stay Informed:-

 Stay aware of the latest information on the COVID-19 outbreak, available on the WHO website and through your national and local public health authority.